-THE CAFÉ AND OTHER DINING OPTIONS - As part of its regular operations and its gracious hosting of Governor's School West, High Point University is providing outstanding and award-winning dining options.
+DINING OPTIONS - As part of its regular operations and its gracious hosting of Governor's School West, Winston-Salem State University is providing outstanding dining.
 Various nutritious and appealing meals (including many non-vegetarian, vegetarian, vegan and gluten-free options) are offered each day.
-After scanning in with your Passport Card, you may have as much as you like while remaining in the dining area, if the dining area is full, or exceeds posting restrictions, students will be expected to get a to go meal, and take their meals to another location to eat.
-Menus are always available on the High Point University website.
+After scanning in with your Identification Card, you may have as much as you like while remaining in the dining area, if the dining area is full, or exceeds posting restrictions, students will be expected to get a to go meal, and take their meals to another location to eat.
 (Any special diet concerns, such as food allergies, should be noted on your Special Needs Form.)
-NOTE: These meals are provided as part of your Governor's School selection and do not use any funds you or your family have uploaded to your Passport Card; however, scanning is still required to track access by eligible Governor's School community members.
+NOTE: These meals are provided as part of your Governor's School selection; however, scanning is still required to track access by eligible Governor's School community members.

-CAFÉ HOURS (TENTATIVE)
+DINING HALL HOURS (TENTATIVE)